 Validation of EO products is usually defined as the assessment with respect to independent data such as upscaled ground measurements and other EO datasets.
-In the case of the GlobAlbedo products, validation has been performed both of albedo and of intermediate products in the processing chain to ensure that a full audit trail can be established so that any errors or artefacts seen further down the chain can be traced back to their origin.
-These intermediate products include (a) AATSR forward-to-nadir coregistration (part of CCN1); (b) AATSR nadir-to-MERIS co-registration and subsequent geocoding of AATSR products (part of CCN1); (c) sensor inter-calibration coefficients used for narrowband-to-broadband conversion to ensure that all the BBDRs are consistent; (d) pixel classification into cloud or snow to ensure that snow pixels are included in the final GlobAlbedo product; (e) Aerosol Optical Depth (AOD) derived from the input sensors to ensure that consistent atmospheric correction will be performed; (f) BBDRs to ensure that the BBDRs were consistent and finally; (e) the DHR and BHR and the derived Blue Sky Albedo (BlueSA) when data on atmospheric transmission is available.
-Here the AOD is taken from VEGETATION-AOD retrievals.
-A summary of the results is here presented based on the year 2005 for these intermediate products and for 2007 for a new sea-ice mask developed within the GlobAlbedo CCN-1.
+In the case of the GlobAlbedo products, validation has been performed of intermediate products in the processing chain to ensure that a full audit trail can be established so that any errors or artefacts seen further down the chain can be traced as to their origin.
+These intermediate products include (a) sensor inter-calibration coefficients used for narrowband-to-broadband conversion to ensure that all the BBDRs are consistent; (b) pixel classification into cloud or snow to ensure that snow pixels are included in the final GlobAlbedo product; (c) Aerosol Optical Depth (AOD) derived from the input sensors to ensure that consistent atmospheric correction will be performed; (d) BBDRs to ensure that the BBDRs were consistent and finally; (e) the DHR and BHR and the derived Blue Sky Albedo (BlueSA) when data on atmospheric transmission is available.
+A summary of the results is now presented.